Amisor/SNVcalling_Nextflow/README.md

 head -n 40000 ${sra_num}_2.fastq > ${region}_${sra_num}_2.fastq
 gzip ${region}_${sra_num}_2.fastq
 ```
-This will produce the desired compressed files: `${region}_${sra_num}_1.fastq.gz` and `${region}_${sra_num}_2.fastq.gz`.
+This will produce `${region}_${sra_num}_1.fastq.gz` and `${region}_${sra_num}_2.fastq.gz`.

 The reader may have the following questions:

 **Can I use the pipeline with downloading or without downloading the FASTQ files?**

 Yes.
 The pipeline originally is designed to download the FASTQ files.
 However,
 you can download the fastq files and placed them inside the [FASTQ](data/FASTQ) directory .
-They automallycally will be used as an input for subsequent processes, but you have to keep in mind to modify acquertly
+They automatically will be used as an input for subsequent processes, refer to [Customize Pipeline](#customize-pipeline)
-the workflow of the pipeline.
-See  [Customize Pipeline](#customize-pipeline)
+for details.

 **How can I test the DownloadFastq process of the pipeline?**

-Because orignal fastq files are large, I added a `sra_list_fastq_example.tsv` inside [data](data)
+Because the original FASTQ files are large, I added a `sra_list_fastq_example.tsv` file inside the [data](data) directory
-file for downloading fastq files from two example regions with their respective sra accesion number whose sizes
+for downloading smaller FASTQ files from an example region with their respective SRA accession numbers.
-are muhc more smaller.
-The example download w paired-fastq files files from Bordatella hinzi fastq files.
-The reader will noticed that the example employs DownloadFastqExample instead of DownloadFastq process.
+This is done through the `DownloadFastqExample` process instead of the `DownloadFastq` process.
-The reason is because DownloadFastq save the files inside [FASTQ](data/FASTQ) directory, which then will be sued
+The `DownloadFastq` process saves the files inside the [FASTQ](data/FASTQ) directory, which are then used for subsequent processes.
-for the upcoming processes, while DownloadFastqExample has the same script as DownloadFastq  but do not publish the results
+In contrast, `DownloadFastqExample` uses the same script as `DownloadFastq` but does not publish the results in the FASTQ directory,
-in the FASTQ directory.
-I decided to to this because if I used the same process (DownloadFastq), the Bordetella hinzi files
-would be aslso used for theAlignReads process and all the upcomong processes, which is is not only bioligcal nonsense
-(reference from drosophilia and fastq files from bordetella), but also memorry consuming.

-If the user wnat so use the original DownloadFastq with the publish dear, please be aware that it's memory requirement edepends on
-the desired fifiles to download and if the process exceds the limits set in the nextflow.config,
-the user has to modify the configuration file.
-Additionally, has to ensure that its equipment ahs enough memory
-to donwload and compress the desire files.
+preventing the example FASTQ files from being used in the next processes.

+This approach avoids biological nonsense, as the example data is from the *Bordetella hinzii* bacterium.
+While these smaller files have a better download runtime when running the pipeline with docker, they are not suitable for alignment
+to the *Drosophila melanogaster* reference genome and would unnecessarily consume memory.

+The user can modify the `main.nf` file to enable the original `DownloadFastq` process.
+However, be aware that this requires sufficient memory capacity.
+Furthermore, Docker images don't not handle downloading such large files.
+The user can modify the resources allocated to the pipeline, whether running locally or with Docker,
+in the `nextflow.config` file.
+For more details, see [Customize Pipeline](#customize-pipeline).

 # Running the pipeline